ayushagg31/tipsNtricks/tipsNtricks.md

 37. [**kumpulbagi.id**](http://kumpulbagi.id/)- Download music,movies,games.
 38. [**8tracks.com**](http://8tracks.com/)- Make and discover playlists.
 39. [**10minutemail.com**](http://10minutemail.com/10MinuteMail/index.html)- To avoid spam create a temporary email.
+40. **listentoyoutube** - download youtube video as an audio
+41. **data:text/html, <html contenteditable>** - open notepad while on chrome ?
+Just enter this in the URL.
+42. **Adding ?share=1**at the end of the Quora URLs to skip the login window

+There are around 800 links (ca. 500 in posts, 250 in comments) on Stack Overflow pointing to Quora (using th

 ## Single Page Web Application
 1. [*HasteBin*](http://hastebin.com/about.md) (Open Source Paste Bin )